tychonievich/quizzes/README.md

 Post-autograde pre-human grade, the quiz grade shows as a grade range, as e.g. "3--7 / 8 (37--88%)" and the question shows "(not yet graded)"

+## Regrade requests

+If `regrade: true` is present in the quiz metadata, then the following additional features are enabled:

+- [ ] after grades are released, a regrade request option shows up for each question.
+    It shows a log of interactions, labeled "student" and "staff", and a text box to make a new reply.
+- [ ] the grader page shows regrade requests, which are presented similarly to commented wrong answers.

 ## Staff special options